The Role of Nurses in Disaster Response

 Preparation and prevention efforts will also be important in response to evolving threats from biological or chemical weapons, or other disaster risks like pandemics, chemical spills, and anything else that could cause large numbers of injuries or illnesses.

-Nurses who volunteer with disaster response organizations and seek out ongoing training will be ready to answer the call if and when a catastrophic event happens.
-Staying engaged with nursing journals and other professional literature is also a great way for nurses to keep up with advances in disaster nursing, triage best practices, and overall medical developments.
+Nurses who volunteer with disaster response organizations and seek out ongoing training will be ready to answer the call when a catastrophic event happens.
+It’s a good idea for nurses to stay engaged with nursing journals and other professional literature to keep up with advances in disaster nursing, triage best practices, and overall medical developments.

-Prepare for Your Nursing Career at Provo College
+Prepare for Your Nursing Career Training at Provo College

 Even in the face of major challenges, nurses’ contributions to disaster relief efforts have saved countless lives in response to disasters all over the world.
 Well-trained nurses who can manage emergency situations are one of the most important assets in minimizing suffering and helping disaster victims move on with their lives.

 Providing critical care and support to people affected by disasters—or just everyday health emergencies—is a rewarding and exciting career for people with a strong urge to help others.
-The BSN program at Provo College can help you launch your nursing career within 36 months, thanks to a blend of flexible online courses and hands-on learning from experienced instructors.
+The BSN program at Provo College can help you launch your nursing career training in as little as three years, thanks to a blend of flexible online courses and hands-on learning from experienced instructors.

 Looking to learn more about a career in nursing?
-Check out our in-depth guide to becoming a registered nurse, and our list of the 16 highest-paid nursing jobs.
+Check out our in-depth guide on how to become a registered nurse, and our list of the 20 highest-paid nursing jobs.